-Dr. Ori Rotstein is the Director of the Keenan Research Centre for Biomedical Science.
-He is also a Professor and Associate Chair of the Department of Surgery at the University of Toronto, as well as the Surgeon-in-Chief at St. Michael’s Hospital.
-He is a is a practicing Trauma and General Surgeon with a research interest in understanding how traumatic injury leads to alterations in the immune response of patients such that these individuals are at high risk of developing organ injury and death.
+Dr. Ori Rotstein is the Vice-President of Research and Innovation.
+He is also a Professor and Associate Chair of the Department of Surgery at the University of Toronto, as well as the former Surgeon-in-Chief at St. Michael’s Hospital and former Director of the Keenan Research Centre for Biomedical Science.
+He is a practicing Trauma and General Surgeon with a research interest in understanding how traumatic injury leads to alterations in the immune response of patients such that these individuals are at high risk of developing organ injury and death.
 He uses these insights into the mechanisms of disease to generate novel therapeutic approaches to preventing poor outcome in these patients.
 His work spans the “bench to bedside” continuum, wherein he investigates cellular and animal models with a view to translating these to novel therapies in humans.
 This translational research has led to the investigation of the use of additives in resuscitation fluids in patients sustaining such injuries.

 Dr. Rotstein is an acknowledged expert in the management of intraabdominal infection and inflammation.
 He is the former Director of the Institute of Medical Science, University of Toronto, the postgraduate arm of the Faculty of Medicine at the University of Toronto from 2001-2011 that was responsible for graduate training programs for more than 500 MSc/PhD students.
 In 2012, the Institute of Medical Science honoured him with an annual lecture ‘The Ori D. Rotstein Lectureship in Translational Research’.
 He is a member of several prestigious medical societies including the Society of University Surgeons, the American Surgical Association, and the American Society for Clinical Investigation.
 He is a Past President of the Surgical Infection Society and has contributed significantly to the activities of the American College of Surgeons through his participation on the Program Committee, Surgical Forum Committee, and the Scholarship Executive Committee.

-Dr. Patricia O’Campo holds the Chair of Intersectoral Solutions to Urban Health Problems at St. Michael’s Hospital.
+Dr. Patricia O’Campo is the Interim Executive Director of the Li Ka Shing Knowledge Institute of St. Michael’s Hospital.
+She holds the Chair of Intersectoral Solutions to Urban Health Problems at St. Michael’s Hospital.
 She is professor of Epidemiology at the Dalla Lana School of Public Health at the University of Toronto, and an adjunct professor at the Johns Hopkins Bloomberg School of Public Health.
 Dr. O’Campo came to St. Michael’s in 2004 and for 11 years she served as Director of the Centre for Research on Inner City Health (now the Centre for Urban Health Solutions).
 Under her leadership, the centre became nationally recognized for its policy and practice-relevant work with community partners to produce rigorous scientific methods and innovative tools aimed at improving the health of urban populations.

 Dr. O’Campo’s work often focuses on upstream determinants of health, quantifying the impacts of structural issues and social programs, and working to propose concrete solutions.
 She established her unique approach to research even before community based participatory research was accepted as a method.
 Dr. O’Campo improves population well-being by createing transdisciplinary partnerships with scientists from other disciplines and with practitioners and community members from affected populations.
 Among her other research contributions to public health are the introduction of multilevel models in the mid 1990s, the application of concept mapping and of realist methods to health disparities research, and more recently a call for stronger evidence to support programs and interventions to address health inequities with the publication of her co-edited book, Rethinking Social Epidemiology: Toward a Science of Change (2011, Springer).